Are You Curious About Australian Volunteerism?

 - Fairness – our perception of fair exchanges between people

 Neuroleadership has particular value in leading volunteers, and its remedy is simple.
 The more we perceive reward, the more we are able to collaborate and influence others.
 The more we feel threatened, the less likely we will be able to successfully team.

 Could it be that some of our current volunteer management and training methods may unwittingly stymie the perception of reward for volunteers?
 Are we driving volunteers away with our management practices?
 Could adopting a new, brain-based model reverse the decline in volunteerism – both in Australia and the United States -?
 It’s all worth consideration.

 An Investment That’s Worth It

-Volunteers will continue to require and investment.
+Volunteers will continue to require an investment.
 Engaging them effectively is neither free, cheap, nor easy.
-However, they can be powerful catalysts for change in communities and a key donor cohort for organizations who choose to take them seriously.
+However, they can be powerful catalysts for change in communities and a key donor cohort for organizations that choose to take them seriously.